evanx/rquery/google-authenticator.md

 ```
 where `0` and `1` are excluded by the relevant standard since they can be confused with `I` and `O.`

-In practice, you should use a well regarded OTP library to generate the shared secret key.
+In practice, you should use a well regarded OTP library to generate the shared secret key, and be sure of its optimum randomness.

-The URI encoding of Google Charts URL:
+For the purposes of demonstration, we generate the URL of Google Charts URL:
 ```javascript
 const uri = `${account}?secret=${token.toUpperCase()}&issuer=${issuer}`;
 const otpauth = 'otpauth://totp/' + encodeURIComponent(uri);